Edmund Sonnenblick: Early life

-Sonnenblick was born in New Haven, Connecticut on December 7, 1932 to Israel "Ira" and Rosalind Sonnenblick.
+Sonnenblick was born in New Haven, Connecticut on December 7, 1932, to Israel "Ira" and Rosalind Sonnenblick.
 Sonnenblick grew up in Hartford, Connecticut, and after graduating as the salutatorian of his high school class, he attended Wesleyan University.

+After completing his B.A. at Wesleyan University, Sonnenblick attended Harvard Medical School.
+He graduated cum laude in 1958.
+He began his residency at Columbia Presbyterian Hospital in New York.

 Career

-After completing his B.A. at Wesleyan University, Sonnenblick attended Harvard Medical School.
-He graduated cum laude in 1958, and began his residency at Columbia Presbyterian Hospital in New York.
 During his residency, Sonnenblick was credited as the first person to use the electron microscope for imaging the heart muscle under scientifically-controlled conditions when he compared measurements of heart muscle structure and the force of its contractions.
 With the completion of his residency at Columbia in 1960, he moved to the National Institutes of Health, where he would collaborate with figures like Stanley Sarnoff, Eugene Braunwald, and Henry Spotnitz.

 During this period, Sonnenblick published his single-author paper, "Force-velocity relations in mammalian heart muscle" in 1962, which appeared in the American Journal of Physiology.
 In the paper, he showed that muscle mechanisms account directly for the quantity of blood pumped by the heart.
 Among other things, this finding provided justification for therapeutic afterload reduction.
 In 1963, he began investigating heart cell muscle contractions using quantitative electron microscopy.
 Sonnenblick argued that the positional relationship between filaments within heart muscle cells affects the force of those cells' contractions.
-Eugene Braunwald later told the New York Times that Sonnenblick's work was akin to "what a brilliant mathematician or theoretical physicist does that ultimately allows you to go into space."
+Eugene Braunwald later told The New York Times that Sonnenblick's work was akin to "what a brilliant mathematician or theoretical physicist does that ultimately allows you to go into space."

 Sonnenblick left NIH in 1968 and moved to Peter Bent Brigham Hospital.
-There, he served as Co-director of Cardiology with Richard Gorlin and Co-Director of Cardiovascular Research.
-He was also Associate Professor of Medicine at Harvard Medical School.
-In 1975, he relocated to New York City and was appointed the inaugural Director of the Cardiology Division at the Albert Einstein College of Medicine.
-He would serve in this capacity until 1996, when he was named Chief Emeritus and the Edmond J. Safra Distinguished University Professor of Medicine.
+There, he served as co-director of cardiology with Richard Gorlin and co-director of cardiovascular research.
+He was also an associate professor of medicine at Harvard Medical School.

+In 1975, he relocated to New York City and was appointed the inaugural director of the Cardiology Division at the Albert Einstein College of Medicine.
+With James Scheuer and Leslie Leinwand, Sonnenblick developed the Einstein Cardiovascular Research Office and created the United States' first molecular cardiology program.
+He would remain on faculty at Einstein until 1996, when he was named Chief Emeritus and the Edmond J. Safra Distinguished University Professor of Medicine.

 Over the course of his career, Sonnenblick trained more than 300 cardiologists and researchers, authored or co-authored over 600 articles, and made contributions to 16 textbooks on cardiovascular disease.
 He was also among the founding members of the Heart Failure Society of America.